Friday, May 15, 2026

 The second man stepped forward.
 He didn't touch her, but warmth flooded through her anyway, like being held from the inside.
 "I am Peter Hansen," he said.
 "A crown of glory is not woven from silk, but from the grit of the trail and the sacrifice of the mother," he added, his authority melodic and absolute.
 "Go to Zion, and you shall behold the face of the Prophet, and your legacy shall be a forest grown from a single, stubborn seed in the wilderness."

-Three weeks later, Sophie stood in the yard with her arms full of wet sheets.
-The sun finally had some strength.
+Three weeks later, Sophie stood in the yard holding wet sheets.
+The sun was finally warm.
 The children played by the well.
-Peter showed Anne how to balance a stick on her chin.
-Emma held Otto's hand and watched the road the way she'd done since the funeral.
-Thomas turned cartwheels.
-The village felt smaller today, the field boundaries like bars she was slowly sawing through.
+Peter showed Anne how to balance a stick.
+Emma held Otto's hand and watched the road, just as she had since the funeral.
+Thomas did cartwheels.
+The village felt smaller, and Sophie felt trapped by the surrounding fields.

 "Good morning, Sister," the taller man said, stopping and removing his hat to reveal a high, intelligent forehead.
 "We are travelers far from home, seeking those who have ears to hear a message of great joy."